uoregon-libraries/rais-image-server/README.md

 best to encode at a factor of 6 or else ensure you aren't requesting images smaller than 1 / (2 ^ x) times the width/height of the image.

-- Only supports RGB and Grayscale
+- JP2: only supports RGB and Grayscale

 And I'm not even sure how well we support different variations of those two options... or even what variations might exist.
 So... good luck?